When The Sleeper Wakes: Themes

 Themes include socialism; the betrayal of revolution; and how an elite can manipulate a population both by oppression and impoverishment on the one hand, and by the use of technology and provision of pleasure on the other.
 In this respect, the book has elements explored later both in Brave New World by Aldous Huxley and Nineteen Eighty-Four by George Orwell.
+The book itself sometimes references prior utopian novels of the time, including Looking Backward, News from Nowhere, and Crystal Age, although the latter two are not mentioned in the revised edition.

 Reception

-Floyd C. Gale of Galaxy Science Fiction said of The Sleeper Awakes despite the "impossibly timid" and outdated science, "The worth of the story lies in its human values ...
-This is 'Young Wells' at his non-Utopian best".
+Floyd C. Gale of Galaxy Science Fiction said of The Sleeper Awakes despite the "impossibly timid" and outdated science, "The worth of the story lies in its human values… This is 'Young Wells' at his non-Utopian best".

 Proposed film

 In the late 1960s, George Pal wanted to make a film of the novel.
 He heard American International Pictures had the rights and offered to buy it from them.
 They invited him to make the film for them.
 However, no film resulted.

 Influence

 Aspects of the novel's storyline are similar to the plot of the Woody Allen 1973 film Sleeper.

-Pulp writer Harry Stephen Keeler took the idea further in a 1914 story called "John Jones' Dollar", in which a solar system's economy is built around a single silver dollar left to accumulate until the year 2921 to the "astounding" sum of $6.3 trillion, financing an interplanetary socialist paradise.

-It is often claimed that Buck Rogers was inspired by this story.

-The Futurama episode "A Fishful of Dollars" is loosely based upon Wells's novel.
-The main character Philip J. Fry, who was cryogenically frozen and revived in the 31st Century, discovers that his bank account has continued to accrue interest over the course of a thousand years.
+Terry Nation drew inspiration from The Sleeper Awakes for the British dystopian science fiction television series, Blake's 7.

+The 1993 American science fiction action film Demolition Man contains allusions to The Sleeper Awakes, borrowing the concept of the "sleeper" as well.